voidiz/gohst/README.md

 # gohst
-a lightweight, (almost) portable file server
+a lightweight, (almost) portable file hosting and sharing service

 ## requirements
 - `mysql 5.7+` or `mariadb 10.3+`